-We now live in a globalised world where all the people of the world, or rather the entire human community around the globe is closely connected by modern technology, with the whole wide world being economically, socially, and politically interdependent.
-It would therefore, be great if we can create a genuine global community and move from mere interdependence to integration, move to a community that has shared responsibilities, shared benefits and shared values to instill the spirit of oneness and become a true global community.
+We now live in a globalized world where all the people of the world, or rather the entire human community around the globe is closely connected by modern technology, with the whole wide world being economical, socially, and politically interdependent.
+It would, therefore, be great if we can create a genuine global community and move from mere interdependence to integration, move to a community that has shared responsibilities, shared benefits and shared values to instill the spirit of oneness and become a truly global community.
 As a global community, we need to embrace the spirit of Ubuntu.

 This has been demonstrated by the of Wall Street crash of 2008 whose repercussions were felt right across the globe.
 The ongoing wars around the world not only affect the countries in which the war is being fought, but the suffering and repercussions of war always spread right through the entire globe resulting in the exodus of refugees, increased hunger and poverty levels due to the global economic downturn as a result of the money spent on the war in addition to unnecessary deaths, as well as human and economic costs on both sides.
 Ubuntu speaks of the fact that my humanity is inextricably bound up in each one of us.

-And in war unnecessary deaths are experienced on both the side of the victor as well as that of the vanquished.
-Ubuntu teaches us wholeness and compassion and provides a proper self-assurance that comes from knowing that we belong in a greater whole.
-In the philosophy of Ubuntu, the idea of a global community is one of the building blocks of society and is the nebulous concept of common humanity and oneness - "I am, because you are!"
+And in war, unnecessary deaths are experienced on both the side of the victor as well as that of the vanquished.
+Ubuntu teaches us wholeness and compassion and provides a proper self-assurance that comes from knowing that we belong to a greater whole.
+In the philosophy of Ubuntu, the idea of a global community is one of the building blocks of society and is the nebulous concept of common humanity and oneness – “I am because you are!”

 Has Technology helped to empower the roles of women in business and in their community?
 And how?